-- Educating and physically helping them prepare their homes and properties for emergencies such as hurricanes. - Helping them shop for necessary supplies. - Helping them create and post their Emergency Preparedness Plan (see page 11) in a visible location as a reminder to them and others. - Helping them shop for necessary supplies.
+- Educating and physically helping them prepare their homes and properties for emergencies such as hurricanes. - Helping them shop for necessary supplies. - Helping them create and post their evacuation plan (see page 11) in a visible location as a reminder to them and others. - Helping them shop for necessary supplies.